Roberta Gambarini: Musical career

+Roberta performed with Roy Hargove for almost two decades, and was the singer with the Roy Hargrove Big Band from 2004 until Hargrove's untimely passing in 2018.
+She sang on Hargrove's Big Band album "Emergence" ,released in 2009 for EmArcy Records.

+She frequently collaborated with saxophonist-composer-arranger Jimmy Heath who was one of her mentors.
+She recorded and toured with the Heath Brothers as well as with the Jimmy Heath Big Band.

 Her debut album Easy to Love (Groovin' High, 2006) was nominated for a Grammy Award.

 You Are There was a collaboration with Hank Jones.

 Her album So in Love was nominated for the Grammy Award for Best Jazz Vocal Album.